panel-attack/panel-game/docs/Understanding the Codebase.md

 `Scene`s are managed by a `NavigationStack` via pop, push and pull operations with only the top-most `Scene` being active.

 To play games, a `BattleRoom` is created in which a number of `Player`s can modify their settings and eventually all ready up.
-Based on the settings of the `BattleRoom` itself, a `Match` is created which in turn creates `Stack`s based on the settings of the `Player`s, forming a hierarchic architecture in which the components further down the bottom ideally know nothing of the elements above.
+Based on the settings of the `BattleRoom` itself, a `ClientMatch` is created which in turn creates `PlayerStack`s based on the settings of the `Player`s, forming a hierarchic architecture in which the components further down the bottom know nothing of the elements above.
-`BattleRoom`, `Player`, `Match` and `Stack` are the key points with `Player` and `Stack` both having base classes `MatchPartipant` and `StackBase` that define the interface for `BattleRoom` and `Match` to use them.
+`BattleRoom`, `Player`, `ClientMatch` and `PlayerStack` are the key points with `Player` and `PlayerStack` both having base classes `MatchPartipant` and `ClientStack` that define the interface for `BattleRoom` and `ClientMatch` to use them.
-This concept extends to replays where generally the settings of `Match` and `Player`s are saved on top of the inputs.

 # Understanding the Panel Attack Codebase (the long version)
 This is a subjective and informal take by Endaris.